 Selection Process Of Assistant Commandant

-There is not much difference in the selection process of AC and sub inspector, there is an exception of the personal interview for assistant commandant.
-It starts with the written exam, which is then followed by the PET/PST exam, medical exam, Interview and at last the merit list.
+There is not much difference in the selection process of AC and sub-inspector, there is an exception of the personal interview for the assistant commandant.
+It starts with the written exam, which is then followed by the PET/PST exam, medical exam, Interview, and at last the merit list.

-Written Examination: It includes two paper i.e. paper I and paper II, paper I consists of General Ability and Intelligence questions, which are 125 MCQ’s in total of 200 marks with the duration of 2 hours in both English and Hindi.
+Written Examination: It includes two papers i.e. Paper I and Paper II, Paper I consist of General Ability and Intelligence questions, which are 125 MCQs in a total of 200 marks with the duration of 2 hours in both English and Hindi.

-Paper II consists of subjective type questions from General Studies, Essay and Comprehension, it is a subjective type paper of 200 marks with the total duration of 3 hours.
+Paper-II consists of subjective type questions from General Studies, Essay, and Comprehension, it is a subjective type paper of 200 marks with a total duration of 3 hours.
 Although you will have the option to choose any medium whether English or Hindi, but there will also be some communication and language skills which will be only in English.

-PET, PST And Medical Standards Test: When the candidates are done with the written examination, and after clearing the examination they will go through PET, PST and the medial tests.
+PET, PST, And Medical Standards Test: When the candidates are done with the written examination, and after clearing the examination they will go through PET, PST, and the medical tests.
 This doesn’t carry any marks but works as the eliminating round for the candidates who do not fit perfectly in the standards.
 The Physical Efficiency test includes: